 Pumpkin Pecan Pie

-Pumpkin Pecan Pie - A cross between our two favorite pies Pumpkin Pecan Pie has become a Thanksgiving and Christmas favorite.
+A cross between our two favorite pies Pumpkin Pecan Pie has become a family favorite and a must make for our Thanksgiving and Christmas dessert table.

 - 3/4 cup dark brown sugar